fedoranimus/todoist-api/source/includes/_urlschemes.md

 Scheme | Description
 ------ | -----------
-todoist://filter | Opens an specific filter using the id of the filter.
+todoist://filter | Opens a specific filter using the id of the filter.

 The `todoist://filter` scheme accepts the following required value: